garrandall/popular-music-data/tracks/caroline-amine.md

 Is that true, man?
 I just wanna know
 Probably not
-I mean, shit to be honest with you, man, she's a...
+I mean, shit to be honest with you, man, she's a

 Bad thang, fine as hell, thick as fuck
 Oh my god, that's my baby